Great Baltimore Fire: Progression of the fire

 While Baltimore was criticized for its hydrants, this problem was not uniquely its own.
-During that era, American cities had more than six hundred different sizes and variations of fire hose couplings.
+During that era, American cities used more than six hundred different sizes and variations of fire hose couplings.
 As outside firefighters returned to their home cities, newspapers published interviews that condemned Baltimore and exaggerated locals' response during the crisis.
 In addition, many newspapers published accounts by travelers who, in actuality, had only seen the fire as their trains passed through Baltimore.
-Nonetheless, the responding agencies and their equipment did prove useful, since the uncouplable hoses only represented a small part of the transported equipment.
+Nonetheless, the responding agencies and their equipment did prove useful, since the uncoupleable hoses only represented a small part of the transported equipment.
 Ultimately, the tragedy led to the standardization of hydrants nationwide.

-In addition to firefighters, outside police officers, as well as the Maryland National Guard and the Naval Brigade, were utilized during the fire to maintain order and protect the city.
+In addition to firefighters, outside police officers, the Maryland National Guard, and the Naval Brigade were utilized during the fire to maintain order and protect the city.
 Police and soldiers not only kept looters away, but also prevented civilians from inadvertently interfering with firefighting efforts.
 The Naval Brigade secured the waterfront and waterways to keep spectators away.
 Officers from Philadelphia and New York also assisted the City Police Department.

 Thomas Albert Lurz (b.
 January 9, 1874), a Baltimore native and letter carrier with the U.S. Post Office, rescued tons of mail from the burning Central Post Office on the east side of Battle Monument Square, on North Calvert Street, between East Lexington and Fayette Streets.
-Lurz gathered a group of men who loaded bags of mail onto horse–drawn wagons, took them to North and Pennsylvania Avenues, and stood guard until the Maryland National Guard arrived (for which he later received a commendation).
-Meanwhile, back at the General Post Office, employees kept spraying water on the building's sides and roof and were able to minimize damage and save the 1889 Italian Renaissance edifice with its nine towers and central tall clock tower (later razed and replaced by the current 1932 building, later converted to city use as Courthouse East).
+Lurz gathered a group of men who loaded bags of mail onto horsedrawn wagons, took them to North and Pennsylvania Avenues, and stood guard until the Maryland National Guard arrived (for which he later received a commendation).
+Meanwhile, back at the General Post Office, employees spraying water on the building's sides and roof, which minimized damage and saved the 1889 Italian Renaissance edifice with its nine towers and central tall clock tower (later razed and replaced by the current 1932 building, later converted to city use as Courthouse East).

 Aftermath

 In the aftermath, 35,000 people were left unemployed.
-Over $150 million (in 1904 USD) worth of damage was done, which is approximately $3.84 billion in 2014 dollars.
+Over $150 million (in 1904 USD) worth of damage was done, which is approximately $5.7 billion in 2026 dollars.

 Immediately after the fire, The Baltimore News quoted Mayor Robert McLane: "To suppose that the spirit of our people will not rise to the occasion is to suppose that our people are not genuine Americans.
 We shall make the fire of 1904 a landmark not of decline but of progress."
 McLane then refused assistance, "As head of this municipality, I cannot help but feel gratified by the sympathy and the offers of practical assistance which have been tendered to us.
 To them I have in general terms replied, 'Baltimore will take care of its own, thank you.'"

 Two years later, on September 10, 1906, The Sun reported that the city had risen from the ashes and that "One of the great disasters of modern time had been converted into a blessing."